-Investors are rushing in to develop the spectacular Rapel Valley, yet Concha Y Toro is miles ahead of the pack.
-They realized a decade ago that the terroir was ideally placed to grow Carmenere, a variety that often foxes both viticulturists and winemakers.
+Investors are rushing to develop the spectacular Rapel Valley, yet Concha Y Toro is miles ahead of the pack.
+They realized a decade ago that the terroir was ideally placed to grow Carmenere, a variety that often foxes viticulturists and winemakers.
 Boasting an inimitable opulence and velvety mouthfeel, Carmin de Peumo always wins over the critics and journalists, who frequently compliment the “counterpoints between power and elegance.”
 An icon wine for the more open-minded, well-traveled sybarite.

-Any list of Chile’s most lauded and expensive bottles cannot possibly omit Viñedo Chadwick.
-It immortalizes Alfonso Chadwick Errázuriz, one of the key pioneers involved in bringing Chilean wine to US and European tables, not to mention an ace polo player.
+Any list of Chile’s most lauded and expensive bottles cannot omit Viñedo Chadwick.
+It immortalizes Alfonso Chadwick Errázuriz, one of the key pioneers in bringing Chilean wine to US and European tables, not to mention an ace polo player.
 His successors have done him proud: this Bordeaux blend is probably the most refined and elegant made in the Maipo Valley today, although Concha Y Toro would have a few words to say about that!
 It is the closest one can get to Pauillac in Chile, a harmonious interplay between cassis, cigar box, leather, and tobacco, supported by ripe yet fresh and grippy tannins.